spatialcurrent/go-reader-writer/README.md

 The command line go-reader-wrtier program can be built with the `scripts/build_cli.sh` script.

 **JavaScript**

+The JavaScript artifact is built using [GopherJS](https://github.com/gopherjs/gopherjs) which can be installed with `make deps_gopherjs` or `go get -u github.com/gopherjs/gopherjs`.
+If you will be reading from the local filesystem, you will need to install support for syscalls with the instructions found at https://github.com/gopherjs/gopherjs/blob/master/doc/syscalls.md#nodejs-on-linux-and-macos.

 You can compile go-reader-writer to pure JavaScript with the `scripts/build_javascript.sh` script.